rkoeninger/ShenScript/docs/interop.rst

 .. function:: js.eval

-   ..
-Warning:: Using :js:`eval` is even more dangerous than usual in ShenScript because it will be difficult to know what indentifiers will be in scope and how their names might have been aliased when code is evaluated.
+   .. warning:: Using :js:`eval` is even more dangerous than usual in ShenScript because it will be difficult to know what indentifiers will be in scope and how their names might have been aliased when code is evaluated.

    Calls the built-in JavaScript :js:`eval` function.